 A friend messaged me with this question:

 “My daughter has been suffering from postpartum depression again, after this second baby.
 She is doing better now but one thing she relies on is an essential oil a friend gave her by Young Living called Peace & Calming.
 Do you know of any equivalent products?
-It is getting difficult to obtain since she is allowed only one vial a month and now they are out.
+It is getting difficult to obtain and occasionally they are out.
 It seems to relieve her anxiety and helps her to sleep.
 Thank you.”

 Being the do-it-yourself-er that I am, it got me to thinking of just how to recreate this restful essential oil blend.
 First, I checked to see the ingredients and the order of their use in the original product.

 First, An Immediate Alternative